Almost a fifth of US adults experience back pain in a given year and up to 80% in their lifetime.

 Chiropractic Care for Sciatic Nerve Pain

 Adjusting the low back and pelvis can help greatly with the nerve root impingement that causes sciatica.
 Addressing the muscles and fascia using Active Release Techniques and other muscle work can free up the sciatic nerve as it travels down the leg.
-We also look at your posture and movement patterns to find out what caused the irritation and give you exercises and stretches so you can avoid having it occur again.
+As sports chiropractors, we also look at your posture and movement patterns to find out what caused the irritation and give you exercises and stretches so you can avoid having it occur again.